aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

 ---

 **Note:** This construct will configure the Spot Event Plugin, but the Spot Fleet Requests will not be created unless you:
-- Create the Deadline Group associated with the Spot Fleet Request Configuration.
-See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/pools-and-groups.html).
-- Create the Deadline Pools to which the fleet Workers are added.
-See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/pools-and-groups.html).
 - Submit the job with the assigned Deadline Group and Deadline Pool.
 See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/job-submitting.html#submitting-jobs).

 ---